+Thin and video Appreciation 5

+Duration: 14 weeks

-Examination: One 2 hour exam
+Examination: One 2-hour exam

-Syllabus: The module prepares the student in identifying industry support, finance, exhibition and market platforms for TV and film products, and will also focus on film and television project packaging methods for the approval of broadcasters/and film festivals.
+Syllabus: The module prepares the student in identifying industry support, finance, exhibition, and market platforms for TV and film products and will also focus on film and television project packaging methods for the approval of broadcasters/and film festivals.

 WIL2

+Duration: 14 weeks

+Examination: Continuous assessment

 Syllabus: The student is exposed to television and related industries, and supervised and evaluated by a professional mentor, while gaining workplace experience.

-Law for Life OR
+Law for Life

-The Entrepreneurial Edge

-Syllabus: The purpose of this module is to excite learners to the challenges of entrepreneurship and to provide them with the necessary knowledge and skills to start and successfully manage an own business.
-The course aims to empower students with the competencies (knowledge, values and skills) necessary to optimally start and manage their enterprise as a way to economic wealth and growth.
-Students will investigate the uniqueness of the relationship between the different functions of a business and the environment that it operates in.
-The course culminates in the business pitch presentation of the students' intended venture.

-Introduction to Technopreneurship

-Syllabus: Students will be exposed to the skills to start their own technically related businesses, and will be able to explain the difference between small business and entrepreneurship.
+Duration: 14 weeks

+Examination: Continuous assessment

+Syllabus: This module is designed to introduce students to the different forms of business enterprises, main characteristics and basic operations of business ownership in South Africa.
+The module will introduce students to selected aspects relating to formation of a company, administration, company securities and winding up and liquidation of a company.